Bose: Dead/Alive

-Bose: Dead/Alive is an Indian historical drama streaming television miniseries based on the 2012 book India's Biggest Cover-up by activist Anuj Dhar that was released on ALTBalaji on 20 November 2017 IST.
+Bose: Dead/Alive is an Indian historical drama streaming television miniseries based on the 2012 book India's Biggest Cover-up by activist Anuj Dhar that was released on ALTBalaji on 20 November 2017.
 The show stars Rajkummar Rao portrays the titular protagonist, based on the life of Netaji Subhas Chandra Bose, with supporting roles including Naveen Kasturia as Darbari Lal, Edward Sonnenblick as Stanley Allen, and Anna Ador as Emilie Schenkl.

 Premise

-On 18 August 1945 after his overloaded Japanese plane crashed in Japanese-occupied Formosa (now Taiwan) Netaji Subhas Chandra Bose (Rajkumar Rao) is presumed dead.
-However his family in Kolkata receive a telegram from Mahatma Gandhi to not conduct his last rites.
+On 18 August 1945, after his overloaded Japanese plane crashed in Japanese-occupied Formosa (now Taiwan), Netaji Subhas Chandra Bose (Rajkumar Rao) is presumed dead.
+However, his family in Kolkata receive a telegram from Mahatma Gandhi to not conduct his last rites.
 It then begins with speculation about his death and other characters who suggest how he has vanished in the past as well, with all of them suggesting his possible return.